Noor-Ismot/Python-daily-log/README.md

 - Nested if statements enable you to check conditions within other conditions.
 - The pass statement serves as a placeholder for future code, allowing you to define empty blocks without causing syntax errors.

-# LEARN PYTHON : DAY 2
+# LEARN PYTHON : DAY 2 - List
 Topics: Data Structures - Lists [Part 1]
 - Lists are ordered, mutable (changeable), and allow duplicate values.
 - Lists are defined using square brackets [].